solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 3. Open `DriverBoard/src/main.cpp` and go to the `signalFlashHandler` function
 4. Read the instructions in the comments, and implement the described logic
 5. When you have reached a milestone:
-    - compile *Rivanna3* to ensure your code in syntactically correct for C++ (compilation warnings are fine, compilation failure is not)
+    - compile *Rivanna3* to ensure your code in syntactically correct for C++; NOTE that other parts of the codebase will generate compilation warnings, but if compilation fails the issue is your code
     - commit and push the changes to your branch
-6. When you are done or have questions, talk to Colby or an Onboarding TA
+6. When you are done or have questions, talk to Colby or another returning team member